jeka-dev/jeka/README.md

 Its key features include:

--  **JDKs Management:** Automatically downloads and selects the appropriate JDKs.
-No need to have Java already installed on the host machine.
+-  **Portable Builds:** JeKa automatically downloads the required JDKs and tools, this includes *JDKs, Graalvm, Maven deps, NodeJs, OpenAPI, JeKa itself and more*.
+You won't need to setup your machine or a container images prior building.

--  **Direct App Execution:** Run applications directly from their Git repository, providing a means to distribute Java applications as source.
+-  **Direct App Execution:** JeKa  run applications directly from their Git repository, providing a means to distribute Java applications as source.

--  **Portable Builds:** JeKa downloads everything needed for building your projects (JDKs, Maven deps, NodeJs, OpenAPI tooling, etc. including JeKa itself!)

 -  **Customizable and Extendable:** JeKa can be configured with a concise **property file** for generic cases, or by **Java code** for specific needs.
    Also, JeKa provides a simple plugin mechanism that allows for easy extension.

 -  **Kotlin Support:** Scripts or applications can also be implemented using the *Kotlin* language.